PHONE: 419-797-4131

 Public Hearing Notice

-The Catawba Island Township Trustees will hold a public hearing concerning a proposed zoning map amendment to the Catawba Island Township Zoning Resolution, adopted 1965.
-The hearing will be held at 10:30 A.M. on Tuesday, December 9, 2025 in the Catawba Island Township Administration Building at 4822 E. Cemetery Road, Port Clinton, Ohio.
-The applicant is H.T.
-Properties Inc. The applicant proposes to rezone two parcels of land located in Part of Lot 2, Section 3 of Catawba Island Township.
-The area to be rezoned contains 20.71 acres of land and is part of Parcel ID #0131960528018003 and Parcel ID #0131960528018001.
-The property address is 1899 NE Catawba Road.
-The present zoning classification is “A” Residential Low Density District and the applicant is requesting a zoning change to the “C-4” Recreational Commercial District.
-The proposed map amendment may be viewed at the Catawba Island Township Administration Building, 4822 E. Cemetery Road on Monday – Thursday from 9:00 a.m. to 3:00 p.m. or at the office of the Ottawa Regional Planning Commission, 315 Madison Street – Room 107, Port Clinton, Ohio from 8:30 A.M. to 4:30 P.M.
+The Catawba Island Township Zoning Commission will hold a public hearing concerning a proposed zoning text amendment to the Catawba Island Zoning Resolution, adopted 1965.
+The hearing will be held at 7:00 P.M. on Wednesday, January 21, 2026 in the Catawba Island Administration Building at 4822 E. Cemetery Road, Port Clinton, Ohio.
+The text amendment defines “fence”, modifies Swimming Pool Requirements-Private for Zoning Districts “A”, “R-A”, “R-1”, “R-3”, “R-4”, “R-6”, “C-1”, “C-2”, “C-3”, “C-4”, and “C-5” and Updates the Amend Effect and Referendum to reflect the Ohio Revised Code.
+The text amendments were initiated by the Catawba Island Township Zoning Commission.
+The proposed text amendments may be viewed at the Catawba Island Administration Building, Mondays through Thursdays from 9:00 A.M. to 3:00 P.M. or at the office of the Ottawa Regional Planning Commission, 315 Madison Street – Room 107, Port Clinton, Ohio from 8:30 A.M. to 4:30 P.M.
 Mondays through Fridays, except holidays.
+At the conclusion of the public hearing, the proposed text amendments will be submitted to the Catawba Island Township Trustees for their consideration.

 Catawba Island Compost Area Update